input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/preparation.md

 ## Importing Atala PRISM Modules

-For the rest of the tutorial, you can take the code snippets into a Kotlin file.
+For the rest of the tutorial insert the code snippets into a **Kotlin** file.

-Let's import the Atala PRISM modules required to complete the next steps:
+Let's import the **Atala PRISM** modules required to complete the next steps:

 ```kotlin:ank
 import io.iohk.atala.prism.kotlin.credentials.BatchData